Dates & Deadlines

 August 1.
 Complete AlcoholEdu: Part One

-All new students must complete the “AlcoholEdu” course online — even those who are over 21, or do not drink alcohol for personal, health, religious, or other reasons.
-Everyone will benefit from a shared basic knowledge of the effects of alcohol, potential problems, ways to reduce risk, and resources to help ourselves and others.
+All new students must complete the “AlcoholEdu for College” course online — even those who are over 21 and/or do not drink alcohol for personal, health, religious, or other reasons.
+Everyone will benefit from a shared knowledge of the effects of alcohol, potential problems, ways to reduce risk, and resources to help ourselves and others.
 “AlcoholEdu” is presented in two parts.
 Failing to complete both parts will hinder your ability to register for future classes.
-Check your NYU email a few weeks before the deadline for an invitation to take the course.
+Login now to complete AlcoholEdu or email email@example.com with any questions.

 August 1.
 Complete Think About It

-In an effort to maintain a safe and aware campus community, all NYU students must complete the online training program called “Think About It.”
+In an effort to maintain a safe and aware campus community, all NYU students must complete the online training program called "Think About It."
 Failing to complete this training will hinder your ability to enroll in future classes.
 An invitation was sent to all new students NYU email addresses on July 14 with a link to take the course.
 Please email firstname.lastname@example.org with any questions.